Ground carriage: Related Concepts

 The precursor of the aircraft ground carriage is the jettisonable or detachable landing gear, wherein the aircraft takes-off from a cart, which is then released and eventually lands on skids (IE: SNCASE Baroudeur).
-It was used on all operational examples of the Messerschmitt Me 163B Komet with its jettisonable twin-wheel "dolly" main gear — its conventional arrangement included a semi-retractable tailwheel on the Komet's rear fuselage — and the first eight prototypes of the Arado Ar 234 "Blitz", which all used a jettisonable tricycle-gear arrangement "trolley" design.
+It was used on all operational examples of the Messerschmitt Me 163B Komet with its jettisonable twin-wheel "dolly" main gear — its conventional arrangement included a semi-retractable tailwheel on the Komet's rear fuselage, the Hütter Hü 136 — and the first eight prototypes of the Arado Ar 234 "Blitz", which all used a jettisonable tricycle-gear arrangement "trolley" design.
 The glider Schleicher Ka 1, which was built in the 1950s, also had a droppable landing gear.
 A Sea Vampire Mk.21 landed with retracted landing gear on an aircraft carrier with flexible rubber decks for testing purposes.
 The Rockwell HiMAT unmanned aerial vehicle used skids for landing.

 The idea of the aircraft ground carriage is finally related to the aircraft catapult, especially with the Electromagnetic Aircraft Launch System, which is currently under development.

 GroLaS

-"GroLaS" (Ground-based Landing gear System) is an aircraft ground carriage system which is being developed since 2008 by a Hamburg-based company in cooperation with the Technical University of Hamburg-Harburg and the German Aerospace Center.
+"GroLaS" (Ground-based Landing System) is an aircraft ground carriage system which is being developed since 2008 by a Hamburg-based company in cooperation with the Technical University of Hamburg-Harburg and the German Aerospace Center.

 Currently, the setup of a small scale demonstrator is envisioned, the full scale system is planned to be ready for market entry in 2035.
 The focus of the GroLaS study starts with long-haul cargo aircraft.
 In a first implementation of the system, the world's major cargo airports and corresponding alternate airports have to be equipped.
 The costs for an airport are expected to be 500 million euros.
 GroLaS is patented in Europe, the USA and China.
 A model in 1:87 scale, which was built in 2013, was exhibited at the Berlin Air Show in 2014.

 GroLaS consists of a slide which speeds up and slows down by means of a maglev system installed on both sides of the runway.
 Thus, the conventional runway remains and enables a dual usability of conventional aircraft and of aircraft without installed landing gear.
 Upon landing, the slide automatically accelerates the mounted ground carriage to the approaching speed of the aircraft before touchdown and adjusts its position longitudinally and laterally to the aircraft.
 Pins located on the ground carriage couple into corresponding aircraft installed interfaces.
 Takeoff and landing are less susceptible to side winds due to a yaw angle adjustment.
 The braking energy is converted into electrical energy, which can be used to support the aircraft engines during takeoff.
 The braking distance is shortened, and there is no reverse thrust required.
 For taxiing, the ground carriage can be decoupled from the slide to remain underneath the aircraft.